SGH job offer letters to people in India are fake, says hospital

 A fake surgery invoice was sent to at least one person with the aim of borrowing money.

-The fake invoice SGH shared in a Facebook post in October began with the heading "Description", followed by "Urgent payment of Mdm See of $23,000 was make by credit card no 1845 only for heart urgent transplants surgery @ surgery ward B2 today" .
+The fake invoice SGH shared in a Facebook post last month began with the heading "Description", followed by "Urgent payment of Mdm See of $23,000 was make by credit card no 1845 only for heart urgent transplants surgery @ surgery ward B2 today".

 The fake document said the total cost of the surgery was $23,600 and that the amount due was "$600,00".